 I would also recommend a write up about konbini from one of my favorite Japan blogs, This Japanese Life.
 You can check it out here.

 Which is your favorite konbini store?
 What do you like to get there?
-Tell me in the comments!
+Tell me us on twitter!